RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-08/creating-add-to-cart-page.md

   ![](./images/create-process22.png " ")

  - Under Server-side Condition section:
    - For When Button Pressed - select **Add**

-## Task 3: Add Process to Edit Products in the Shopping Cart
+## Task 3: Create a Process to Edit Products in the Shopping Cart
-In this Task, you will call the *manage\_orders.remove\_product* and *manage\_orders.add\_product* procedures to remove the product from the shopping cart and add it again with the updated quantity.
+In this Task, you call the *manage\_orders.remove\_product* and *manage\_orders.add\_product* procedures to remove a product from the shopping cart and add it again with the updated quantity.

 1. In the **Processing** tab.
 2. Right click **Processing** and click **Create Process**.